Angelo Cruz

 Angelo "Monchito" Cruz (born September 20, 1958) is a former Puerto Rican professional basketball player.
 He was born in New York.
 Coming out of the Patterson Projects in the Bronx, "Monchito" was a New York City Playground legend by the time he finished High School at DeWitt Clinton High School; he first played 2 or 3 years at All Hallows High, both in the Bronx.
 After playing at Bethany Nazarene College (Oklahoma) and Essex (New Jersey) County College, he moved on to play professionally in Puerto Rico.

 Career

 Career in Puerto Rico

 Cruz began his career in the Baloncesto Superior Nacional in 1977, when he was 18 years old.
 He played for the Indios de Canóvanas for 13 seasons.
 He led Canóvanas to back-to-back championships in 1983 and 1984 and recorded his 1,500th assist in 1988.
 His team battles with perennial powerhouses Bayamón, Guaynabo and San Germán are still famous in BSN lore.
 Cruz spent his last three seasons with the Titanes de Morovis.
 After 16 years in the league averaging 14.8 points and 4.8 assists per game, he retired after the 1993 season.

+His best remembered basket was one he made in the 1983 Semi-Finals against the Vaqueros de Bayamon.
+Down by three points, Cruz launched a half-court shot as time expired which went in to tie the game.
+The Indios eventually won in overtime, later winning the series and then, further later on, that season's championship. (they repeated as champions in 1984).